iron-io/docs/mq/reference/api/index.md

 ## Touch a Message on a Queue

-Touching a reserved message extends its timeout by the duration specified when the message was created, which is 60 seconds by default.
+Touching a reserved message extends its timeout to the duration specified when the message was created.
+Default is 60 seconds.

 ### Endpoint